Originally published October 2025. Updated June 2026 to reflect Atono's Intelligence Layer positioning and AI dev tool integrations.

 Which Jira alternative is fastest to learn?

 Linear and Atono have the shortest learning curves.
 Linear if your team is engineering-only, thanks to its keyboard-first design.
-Atono because it's built around familiar concepts (stories, bugs, incidents) without Jira's complexity.
+Atono because it's built around familiar concepts (stories, bugs) without Jira's complexity, and the Glossary populates itself as your team works – there's no upfront knowledge-base setup.

 ClickUp and Monday.com take longer because they're so customizable.
 You'll spend time configuring before your team is fully productive.